 The Publicity Coordinator is responsible for: keeping local media aware of our activities and achievements; distributing posters, hard-copy publicity material and ensuring permanent displays in the Library and Town Council Offices are maintained and updated regularly when required; coordination of newsletter/website sub-group.

-The Webmaster and his/her team back up the Newsletter onto our U3A website and saves previous copies of the Newsletter on it.
+The team of web editors update the webpages with information provided by the Committee and Group Contacts.
+They put the Newsletter onto our website and archive previous copies.
 The team ensures the web pages are ‘user-friendly’, informative and updated with links to other relevant websites.